polkadot-js/api/substrate/extrinsics.md

   The dispatch origin for this call must be _Signed_ by the controller, not the stash.
 And, it can be only called when [`EraElectionStatus`] is `Closed`.

-  \# \<weight>

-  - Independent of the arguments.
-Insignificant complexity.

-  - Contains a limited number of reads.

-  - Writes are limited to the `origin` account key.

-  -----------Weight: O(1) DB Weight:

-  - Read: Era Election Status, Ledger

-  - Write: Nominators, Validators

-  \# \</weight>

 ### withdrawUnbonded(num_slashing_spans: `u32`)
 - **interface**: `api.tx.staking.withdrawUnbonded`